Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 RANDOM KINETIC ENERGY AND CM KINETIC ENERGY:

-The kinetic energy consists of random thermal kinetic energy plus Center of Momentum (CM) kinetic energy that can potentially do work.
-For most matter at room temperature the CM kinetic energy is small compared to the random thermal kinetic energy, which in turn is very much smaller than the potential (rest) energy.
+The total energy consists of random thermal kinetic energy arising from particle motion with respect to the matter Center of Momentum (CM) plus CM kinetic and potential energy in the observers frame of reference.
+For most matter at room temperature the CM kinetic energy is small compared to the random thermal kinetic energy, which in turn is very much smaller than the CM potential (rest mass) energy.
 Hence, in most practical situations the CM kinetic energy is only a microscopic ripple in the total energy.

 UNSTABLE PARTICLES:

-Many particles are unstable energy states that eventually decay into stable particles.
+Some nuclei are unstable energy arregations that eventually randomly decay into more stable particles and nuclei.
+Neutrons are often stable in an atomic nucleus but as free particles decay into an electron, proton and neutrino.
 From a practical engineering perspective the decay of unstable atomic particles is dealt with using tables which show the half life and decay products along each decay path.

 STABLE PARTICLES:

 The stable particles that have rest energy are the electron, proton and various stable atomic nuclei.
-These particles have half lives in excess of billions of years.
-Antimatter particles are believed to be stable as long as they do not interact with normal matter.
+In the absence of interactions with anti-matter these particles have half lives in excess of tens of billions of years.
+Antimatter particles are believed to be equally stable as long as they do not interact with normal matter.

-For water the total rest mass energy per molecule is about:
+For water the total rest energy per molecule is about:

 938.2 MeV X 18 = 16.89 GeV / molecule.
 Recall that 1 GeV = 10^9 eV.